mlaversin/OC_7_Groupomania/README.md

 - You need to create an `uploads` folder in the backend root folder.

-- You can then run the server with
+- You can then run the server :

 ```shell
 npm start